Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 3 November 2024 16.25.17 UTC
+- WIB: Minggu, 3 November 2024 17.29.04 UTC
-- WITA: Minggu, 3 November 2024 17.25.17 UTC
+- WITA: Minggu, 3 November 2024 18.29.04 UTC
-- WIT: Minggu, 3 November 2024 18.25.17 UTC
+- WIT: Minggu, 3 November 2024 19.29.04 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: technology
+Kategori: nature